sanctuarycomputer/style/README.md

 </style>
 ```

-At first glance, I have no idea what `.chat-notification `will look ike, and if we decide to make changes to this component we have to search the codebase for its location and all of the definitions attached to it.
-If we were to work on a bigger maintained CSS system it would require more time to learn and reporoduce than if we just used used utility classess
+At first glance, I have no idea what `.chat-notification `will look like, and if we decide to make changes to this component we have to search the codebase for its location and related definitions.
+If we were to work on a bigger maintained CSS system we still would have to learn and repoduce the already written CSS to onboarded successfully to the application

 <br>